The old capital's centrepiece

 To appreciate the scale of the original palace complex without spending a week retracing it on the ground, see the model displayed upstairs in the tourist info office on Si Sanphet Road.
 Wihaan Phra Mongkhon Bophit is next door to Wat Phra Si Sanphet and usually hit as part of the same excursion.

-Wat Phra Sri Sanphet is located at the area where Naresuan and Si Sanphet roads converge.
-The front gates are to the right if facing Wiharn Phra Mongkhon Bophit.
+Wat Phra Sri Sanphet is located at the heart of the Historical Park, where Naresuan and Si Sanphet roads converge.
+The front gates are to the right if facing Wihaan Phra Mongkhon Bophit.